sjtuyinjie/Ground-Fusion2/README.md

 -  Running.

-   The one terminal and type:
+   The one container terminal and type:
    ```
    cd /root/ws
    export MESA_GL_VERSION_OVERRIDE=3.3